dlwogns0128/dlwogns0128.github.io/_posts/2019-02-16-Second_post.md

 ---
-layout: posts
+layout: post
 title: "[Algorithm, 수학] Broken Calculator"
 tag: Algorithm, 수학, LeetCode
-desricption:  "On a broken calculator that has a number showing on its display, we can perform two operations"
+description: "On a broken calculator that has a number showing on its display, we can perform two operations"
+categories: Algorithm

 ---